CLINICAL TRIALS

 Data sourced from ClinicalTrials.gov (NLM/NIH).

-The main purpose of this study is to assess if olomorasib in combination with pembrolizumab is more effective than the pembrolizumab and placebo combination in part A in participants with resected KRAS G12C-mutant NSCLC …
+The purpose of this study is to assess if adding LY3537982 (olomorasib) in combination with standard of care anti-cancer drugs is more effective than standard of care in participants with untreated advanced NSCLC.
+NSCLC …

 RECOMMENDED RESOURCES FOR LUNG CANCER (NSCLC)